JackNunnink/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The nested function inside of personalDice is a use of closure because it is creating and using data only available inside that function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name of Dan and Zoe will always stay the same while the dice rolls will be randomized every time.
 c.
 What is the lexical scope of `newRoll`?
+It is nested in the function and is therefore only available in the function.

 ### Task 3 - Stretch Goals